uhasker/getting-things-done-in-next-js/src/chapter2/04-react-components.md

 This looks just as if `<TaskList>` is a regular HTML tag!
 This means that we can use and nest our own components exactly like we would use and nest HTML elements.
 This leads to very simple code that is describing our UI in a very concise and straightforward manner.

 This is why you should not confuse HTML and JSX.
-It's much more complicated (and relatively rare) to add you own custom tags in HTML.
+It's much more complicated (and relatively rare) to add your own custom tags in HTML.
 In comparison - creating custom components in JSX is easy and you will do so often.
 Isn't that great?
 Hint: _It totally is_.

 ### Add props to a React component

 JSX is great, but the above code snippet is not.
 The main problem is that the data it represents is hardcoded into the component.

 Let us fix that by passing properties (`props`) into the component.
 This is simply a JavaScript object containing the data the component should render.
-In our case we will simply pass an array of strings named `tasks` containing our task names.
+In our case we will simply pass an array of strings named `tasks` containing our - well - tasks.
 We can then use `map` to create a list of p elements from that array:

 ```javascript
 const TaskList = (props) => {